liferay/liferay-docs/develop/reference/articles/10-sample-projects/02-extensions/07-search-keyword-query-contributor.markdown

     )

 You can implement similar functionality by using a `ModelPreFilterContributor`.
-To help you make an informed decision about which to use, information about both options is listed below:
+To help you make an informed decision between implementing a `KeywordQueryContributor` or a `ModelPreFilterContributor`, consider these below

-To choose between implementing a `KeywordQueryContributor` or a `ModelPreFilterContributor`, consider these below items:
+items:

 - Filters are cached and don't influence the score; therefore, they're faster than queries.